 4.6 provide a read-only database of registration data provided by the CRA;

-4.6A fulfil the obligations set out in section 24 for the Transfer of Registrations of Metering Systems between CMRS and SMRS;
+[CP1566-HK] 4.6A fulfil the obligations set out in Section 24 for the Transfer of Registrations of Metering Systems between CMRS and SMRS;

 4.7. record and store all relevant details as received from the CRA to enable the CDCA to fulfil its function as the CDCA and where the CRA has failed to submit data or where data has failed validation, to contact the CRA to request correct data.
 These details shall include the following: